RoysamLab/whole_brain_analysis/README.md

 - `OUTPUT_DIR`: Path to output masks
 - `CLASSIFICATION_table_path`: Path to classification table as in 3
 - `SEGMENTATION_MASKS`: Path to segmentation masks

+## Expected run time on a "normal" desktop computer
+The sample __50_plex__ dataset in a windows machine with the following configuration:
+- 32 core Intel(R) Xeon(R) CPU E5-2687W 0 @ 3.10GHz
+- NVIDIA GeForce GTX 1080 Ti
+- 256 GB RAM

+The run time for each module is:
+- RECONSTRUCTION: 6 hours
+- DETECTION: 4 hours
+- CLASSIFICATION: 2 hours
+- PHENOTYPING: 1 hour
+- MORPHOLOGICAL MASKING: 4 hours